-Freight trains halted in Seattle after possible gunshots heard
+Freight, Amtrak trains halted in Seattle after possible gunshots heard

 BNSF Railway halted freight trains on its mainline Saturday evening after possible gunshots were heard by a crew boarding a train at the Airport Way switching yard near Boeing Field in Seattle, a BNSF spokesman said.
+Two Amtrak passenger trains also were stopped.

 BNSF Railway halted freight trains on its busy mainline Saturday evening after possible gunshots were heard by a crew boarding a train at the Airport Way South switching yard near Boeing Field in Seattle, a BNSF spokesman said.